Sensum365/SimpleRag/README.md

 //Setup Embedding Generator
 builder.Services.AddAzureOpenAIEmbeddingGenerator(embeddingDeploymentName, endpoint, key);

-//Setup SimpleRag (use .AddSimpleRag(...) instead if you do not wish to use github as Datasource) builder.Services.AddSimpleRagWithGithubIntegration(new VectorStoreConfiguration(Constants.VectorStoreName, Constants.MaxRecords), options => new SqlServerVectorStore(sqlServerConnectionString, new SqlServerVectorStoreOptions
+//Setup SimpleRag (use .AddSimpleRag(...) instead if you do not wish to use GitHub as Datasource) builder.Services.AddSimpleRagWithGithubIntegration(new VectorStoreConfiguration(Constants.VectorStoreName, Constants.MaxRecords), options => new SqlServerVectorStore(sqlServerConnectionString, new SqlServerVectorStoreOptions
 {
     EmbeddingGenerator = options.GetRequiredService<IEmbeddingGenerator<string, Embedding<float>>>()